My Homeless Project

 My Homeless Project 2006-2008

 The homeless population in America is growing every year and a few years ago I lived in an area that seemed to have many homeless men and women walking the streets.
 As I took my daily walks I would see them, say hi, help them out with food and water or even blankets in the winter.
-One day back in 2006 I decided to document my walks through the streets of Phoenix, AZ so with my Leica MP in hand loaded with Tri-X I took the following photos over a 2 year period.
+One day back in 2006 I decided to document my walks through the streets of Phoenix, AZ so with camera in hand, away I went to make some new friends.

 In each case I would sit down with each individual, talk with them and then find out about their situation.
 I would buy them a meal, bring them some cold water and help with money if they needed shelter.
-In exchange they opened up to me and allowed me to shoot their photos.
+In exchange they opened up to me and allowed me to shoot their photos ( I ALWAYS asked if I could).
 Sometimes I would sit for 2-3 hours just talking and found out that many of these men and women were once like you and me.
 A bout of bad luck or a twist of fate landed them on the street and in some cases mental illness had taken hold of some of them.

 —————–